Comprehensive Counsel for Those Subjected to Wage & Hour Violations by the Employers in Tennessee

 Attorneys helping employees in Nashville, Chattanooga, Memphis, and Jackson when employers do not pay them overtime

 Employees deserve to be paid what they earned: an honest day’s wages for an honest day’s work.
-When employers fail to pay overtime wages or denies you adequate compensation, our Tennessee wage and hour violation lawyers, led by Michael Russell and Clint Scott, are on your side.
+When employers fail to pay overtime wages or denies you adequate compensation, our Tennessee wage and hour violation lawyers, led by Clint Scott, are on your side.

 How we can help with wage and hour violations in Tennessee